shomikj/caisplusplus.github.io/_posts/2017-09-15-environment_setup.md

    the command:
    <code class='language-bash'>python</code>.
 When in the Python instance, import TensorFlow using: <code class='language-python'>import tensorflow as tf</code>.
 At this point,
    you might see some warning logs or other messages, but as long as it didn't give an error, you are good to go!
+You can now exit out of Python by entering `ctrl-d` or `ctrl-c`.
+(Oome machines use one or the other, so try both.)
 8. Install **scikit-learn**.
-Scikit-learn is on `conda`, so we just need to run: <code class='language-bash'>conda install scikit-learn</code>.
+Scikit-learn is on `conda`, so we just need to enter into the command line: <code class='language-bash'>conda install scikit-learn</code>.
 Once again, test what we just installed.
-Create another python instance in terminal, and try importing the package: <code class='language-python'>import sklearn</code>.
+Create another Python instance in terminal, and try importing the package: <code class='language-python'>import sklearn</code>.
 9. NumPy should have been installed as a dependency of the other packages, but it may be a good idea to ensure that numpy is also installed and working.
-Go ahead and launch another python instance and type the following code: <code class='language-python'>import numpy as np</code>.
+Go ahead and launch another Python instance and type the following code: <code class='language-python'>import numpy as np</code>.
+Again, if you didn't get an error, then that means numpy was installed correctly.
+10. Final installations: exit out of your Python instance, and run these commands into the command line: <code class='language-bash'>conda install nb_conda</code> (to make our conda environment compatible with [Jupyter Notebooks](http://jupyter.org/)), <code class='language-bash'>pip install matplotlib</code> (a plotting library for Python), <code class='language-bash'>pip install pandas</code> (a data table library), and <code class='language-bash'>pip install keras</code>. **Keras** is a high-level deep learning library that sits on top of Tensorflow, and makes it significantly easier to write your own neural networks in just a couple lines of code.
+11. Before we start writing some code, let's restart our `conda` environment so that we can be sure that all the installations are complete: <code class='language-bash'>source deactivate caispp</code> (to deactivate our environment), and then <code class='language-bash'>source activate caispp</code> (to reactivate it).

 <p>